 Plugin manifest

-.claude-plugin/plugin.json is what Claude Code reads when you run claude plugins add d2c-ai/d2c.
+.claude-plugin/plugin.json is what Claude Code reads when you run /plugin install d2c@d2c after adding the d2c-ai/d2c marketplace.
 It names the plugin and describes what it does; the skills themselves live under skills/ and are discovered by convention.

 Fields